Natural gas safety

 Even when we're really careful, sometimes accidents happen.
 That's why it's so important to know what to do if there's a natural gas emergency.

-A natural gas leak will smell really bad - like rotten eggs or skunk.
-If you're in the kitchen or laundry room and something doesn't smell right, or if you hear a funny noise, tell a grown-up right away.
+A natural gas leak will usually smells like rotten eggs or a skunk-like odor.
+If something doesn't smell right, or if you hear a funny hissing noise, tell an adult right away.

-If there's a really bad odor that happens all of a sudden, get out of the house as fast as you can and find a grownup.
+If you if think the smell is natural gas, get out of the house as fast as you can and find an adult.

-If you have a carbon monoxide detector in your house, and the alarm goes off, it's best to leave the house.
+If you have a carbon monoxide detector in your house, and the alarm goes off, tell an adult and leave the house right away.

-Open the doors and windows to let in fresh air.
-A grown-up should have all the gas appliances inspected right away.
+An adult should call 911 or the gas company and have all the gas appliances inspected right away.